JohannesTheiss/pi-scripts/README.md

 ## Init-Scripts
-setting up a cross-compiling env.
+setting up a cross-compiling environment

 ### INSTALL
 You need a raspberry pi with Raspberry Pi OS on it.\